Blast away outdoor dirt with a versatile power washer

 Lances are attached to the trigger gun to provide additional control over the water flow.
 Depending on the model, they can be used to increase or decrease the water pressure without increasing water usage.

 The hose which connects the main unit to the trigger gun is a vital piece of kit.
 It’s worth considering whether the length supplied with the pressure washer is suitable for the jobs you’ll be tackling most often.
-If you have a larger car, patio or paved area, a longer hose will be helpful as you’ll need to move the main unit less often.
+If you have a large car, patio or paved area, a longer hose will be helpful as you’ll need to move the main unit less often.

 Handles and wheels